Safe, Fast, and Humane Squirrel Control for Homes and Businesses

 Modifying homes and yards to make them less favorable to squirrels is the best form of squirrel control.

-Keep trees trimmed so that branches don’t hang over roofs and so squirrels cannot reasonably hide within the vegetation, and protect gardens with fences.
+- Keep trees trimmed so that branches don’t hang over roofs and so squirrels cannot reasonably hide within the vegetation.

 What to do if you find a dead squirrel.